 There are numerous grand festivals held in Tibet every year, especially in the peak tourist season.
 The days of celebration are varied differently.
 Some festivals may last one or two days, such as the Butter Lamp Festival, Nyingchi Peach Blossom Festival, etc. While some may last at least one week, such as the Tibetan New Year Festival (Losar), Saga Dawa Festival, Shonton Festival, Horse Racing Fair and Archery Festival, Bathing Festival of Tibet, Bumper Harvest Festival, etc.

 Do you want to witness these grand Tibetan festivals?
 Are you ready to have a Tibet festival tour?
-We at Great Tibet tour can provide you varies of Tibetan festival tour packages, which can make you have a deep understanding of local Tibetan culture.
+Great Tibet tour can provide you various Tibetan festival tour packages, which can make you have a deep understanding of local Tibetan culture.
 Check the following Tibetan festivals and start your dreamy tour of Tibet!